rpd-512/FORGE/README.md

 - Multi-core support using `std::thread`
 - Clean and modular C++ struct-based design
 - YAML and Eigen-based configuration and math
+- KD Trees for nearest neighbour search for initial population generation in metaheuristics
 ---

 ## 🛠️ Build Instructions